 In this article, we will show you how to remove the blades from a disposable razor.
 Follow this step-by-step instruction to get the best and safest result.

-A disposable razor is such a convenient and easy-to-use tool to shave your body hair.
-However, although removing blades is an uncomplicated task, you have to do it really carefully as the blades are still sharp regarding their small size.
+Although removing blades is an uncomplicated task, you have to do it really carefully as the blades are still sharp regarding their small size.

 So, whether you dispose of the blades and plastic separately or make something new from the components, take proper measures to keep the entire process safe and painless.